 Meanwhile, Vietnam is entering a period of strategic economic restructuring, shifting from a growth model based mainly on cheap labor, processing, assembly and resource exploitation to a new growth model, taking science, technology, innovation and digital transformation as key driving forces.

-Deputy Prime Minister Nguyen Chi Dung attends the meeting - Photo: Nhat Bac
+Deputy Prime Minister Nguyen Chi Dung attends the session - Photo: Nhat Bac

 Regarding leadership, direction and administration, the Party and State have had many strategic policies and guidelines to facilitate investment and development of the semiconductor industry such as: Resolution No. 52-NQ/TW dated September 27, 2019 of the Politburo on a number of policies and guidelines to proactively participate in the Fourth Industrial Revolution; Resolution 57-NQ/TW dated December 22, 2024 of the Politburo on breakthroughs in science, technology, innovation and national digital transformation; Resolution 193/2025/QH15 dated February 19, 2025 of the National Assembly on piloting special mechanisms and policies to create breakthroughs in science, technology, innovation and national digital transformation development, etc.

-The Government and the Prime Minister have issued decisions and directives on the development of the semiconductor industry such as: Resolution No. 71/NQ-CP dated April 1, 2025 of the Government on the Government's Action Program to implement Resolution No. 57-NQ/TW dated December 22, 2024 of the Politburo; Decision No. 1017/QD-TTg dated September 21, 2024 approving the Program for Human Resource Development in the Semiconductor Industry to 2030, with a vision to 2050; Decision No. 1018/QD-TTg dated September 21, 2024 promulgating the Strategy for the Development of Vietnam's Semiconductor Industry to 2030, with a vision to 2050; Directive No. 43/CT-TTg dated December 4, 2024 of the Prime Minister on promoting human resource training for the semiconductor industry and some core digital technology industries.
+The Government and the Prime Minister have issued decisions and directives on the development of the semiconductor industry such as: Resolution No. 71/NQ-CP dated April 1, 2025 of the Government on the Government's Action Program to implement Resolution No. 57-NQ/TW dated December 22, 2024 of the Politburo; Decision No. 1017/QD-TTg dated September 21, 2024 approving the Program for Human Resource Development in the Semiconductor Industry to 2030, with a vision to 2050; Decision No. 1018/QD-TTg dated September 21, 2024 promulgating the Strategy for the Development of Vietnam's Semiconductor Industry to 2030, with a vision to 2050; Prime Minister's Directive No. 43/CT-TTg dated December 4, 2024, on promoting human resource training for the semiconductor industry and some core digital technology sectors.

-Delegates attending the meeting - Photo: Nhat Bac
+Delegates attending the session - Photo: Nhat Bac

-Regarding the results achieved, the reports and opinions at the evaluation conference, the tasks according to the Decision and Conclusion of the Government and the Prime Minister on the development of the semiconductor industry have been deployed and completed on schedule by the Ministries, branches and localities.
+Regarding the results achieved, reports and opinions at the conference assessed that the tasks outlined in the Government's and Prime Minister's Decisions and Conclusions on the development of the semiconductor industry have been implemented and completed by ministries, sectors, and localities according to schedule.

-Institutions, mechanisms and policies on the development of the semiconductor industry have been focused on perfecting and meeting development requirements.
-At the 9th session of the 15th National Assembly, the Government submitted to the National Assembly for consideration and approval 03 laws and 02 related resolutions to promote the development of the semiconductor industry.
+Institutions, mechanisms and policies on the development of the semiconductor industry have been focused on completion, in accordance with development requirements.
+At the 9th session of the 15th National Assembly, the Government submitted to the National Assembly for consideration and approval of 03 laws and 02 related resolutions to promote the development of the semiconductor industry.

-Deputy Minister of Science and Technology Bui Hoang Phuong reports at the meeting - Photo: Nhat Bac
+Deputy Minister of Science and Technology Bui Hoang Phuong reports at the session - Photo: Nhat Bac

-The Government has issued Decree No. 182/2024/ND-CP dated December 31, 2024 regulating the establishment, management and use of the Investment Support Fund, including preferential policies for high-tech industrial enterprises in general and the semiconductor industry in particular.
+The government has issued Decree No. 182/2024/ND-CP dated December 31, 2024, regulating the establishment, management, and use of the Investment Support Fund, which includes preferential policies for high-tech industrial enterprises in general and semiconductor industries in particular.

 Human resources are being developed to ensure that by 2030 there will be at least 50,000 semiconductor engineers.

-Regarding human resources working in the industry, about 7,000 engineers are working in chip design enterprises; about 6,000 engineers and 10,000 technicians are working in chip packaging, testing and semiconductor material and equipment manufacturing enterprises; The Semiconductor Industry Innovation Network gathers more than 100 Vietnamese experts around the world.
+Regarding human resources working in the industry, about 7,000 engineers are working at chip design enterprises; about 6,000 engineers and 10,000 technicians are working at chip packaging, testing and semiconductor material and equipment manufacturing enterprises; the Semiconductor Industry Innovation Network gathers more than 100 Vietnamese experts around the world.

 Regarding training and human resource development, the Standard for Semiconductor Training Programs has been issued, 166 higher education institutions have semiconductor training majors; there are over 6,300 university students studying the semiconductor major and over 12,000 university students studying related majors; nearly 20 educational institutions have a 3-House linkage model (state - school - enterprise) in semiconductor training.

-Regarding FDI attraction and domestic enterprise development, Vietnam currently has about 170 FDI projects in the semiconductor and high-tech sectors, with a total registered capital of nearly 11.6 billion USD, including large-scale projects such as Intel (4.1 billion USD), Amkor (1.6 billion USD) and Hana Micron (673 million USD).
+Regarding attracting FDI and developing domestic businesses, Vietnam currently has approximately 170 FDI projects in the semiconductor and high-tech sectors, with a total registered capital of nearly US$11.6 billion, including large-scale projects such as Intel (US$4.1 billion), Amkor (US$1.6 billion), and Hana Micron (US$673 million).

 In the field of chip design, there are nearly 50 foreign corporations (USA, Japan, Korea...) and more than 10 domestic enterprises (Viettel, FPT, CMC...).
 In the field of packaging and testing, there are 14 foreign enterprises and 01 domestic enterprise.
 In the field of supporting the semiconductor industry, there are 15 foreign enterprises.